theresanutz/theresanutz.github.io/_pages/about.md

 I completed my Ph.D. in sociology at the Department of Social Sciences at Humboldt University of Berlin in 2022.
 In my [thesis](https://edoc.hu-berlin.de/handle/18452/25603), I examined how women’s and men’s life course biographies shape their wealth outcomes within couples in later life in different contexts.

-At GESIS, I work on the novel panel study FReDA – The German Family Demography Panel Study.
+At GESIS, I work on the panel study FReDA – The German Family Demography Panel Study.
 The newest data release can be accessed [here](https://doi.org/10.4232/1.14080).
-For more information on the content and study design of FReDA, have a look [here](https://www.freda-panel.de/FReDA/EN/Data/Daten).

 Contact me via <theresa.nutz@gesis.org>.